 Make sure that your email subject line isn't misleading.
 Tell your customers why they are receiving this email and the value they'll get from opening it.
 This encourages customers to open your emails and read what's inside.

 Here are some ideas:

-Customizing your email domain is an effective way to help your customers recognize your email and entice them to open.
+Customizing your email domain is an effective way to help your customers recognize your email and entice them to open it.

-📖 Keep reading: Send emails from your custom email domain
+📖 Learn more: Send emails from your custom email domain